The 11 Best Foods for Staying Full While You're Trying to Get in Shape

 "The magic of fiber is that it helps you feel full faster and longer, telling your brain that it's time to stop eating," explains Courtney Baron, Thumbtack health and wellness coach and owner of Baron Health & Wellness.
 "You'll find yourself consuming fewer overall calories by upping your fiber intake."

 Before you overhaul your diet with fiber-rich foods, pause; Jennie Miremadi, MS, CNS, LDN, says you can overdo it.
 "If someone increases their fiber intake all of a sudden, it can cause gas, bloating, cramping, or diarrhea," she explains.
-"The key is to slowly and gradually increase the amount of fiber in your diet" and drink plenty of water to aid digestion.
+"The key is to slowly and gradually increase the amount of fiber in your diet" and drink plenty of water.

 Counting down the days until summer?
 Baron, Miremadi, and Lisa M. Davis, chief nutrition officer of Terra's Kitchen, share the fiber-rich shopping list that will help kick-start a healthier diet.